Suke-go/WISSpectrrum/README.md

 - Cache the PDFs you fetch—rerun the summariser against local files instead of redownloading.
 - Monitor the logs for HTTP errors; repeated 4xx/5xx responses are a signal to pause and investigate.
 - Check the host’s `robots.txt` and published policies before crawling, and stop immediately if access is disallowed.
-- Identify yourself with a polite user agent if you fork the downloader (add a `urllib.request.Request` header) and avoid parallel downloads.
+- Identify yourself with a polite user agent if you fork the downloader (add a `urllib.request.Request` header); the CLI defaults to one worker, so only raise `--max-workers` when the host explicitly allows parallel requests.
 - Do not bypass paywalls or authentication flows; obtain consent when in doubt and keep scraped data private if licensing requires it.

 ### 2. Stand up GROBID (recommended extractor)